nruhm/diarscription/docs/reference/audio/sample-b/gold-reference.md

 28
 00:02:28,767 --> 00:02:34,761
-[SPEAKER_01]: So ??? made an all-star team, so my softball season has not ended.
+[SPEAKER_01]: So she made the all-star team, so my softball season has not ended.

 29
 00:02:34,994 --> 00:02:36,988